 The Mandel School of Applied Social Sciences (MSASS) is one of the few schools of social work that maintains a professional library for the use of its students, staff, faculty, and alumni as well as for the general university community.
-The Mandel School's Lillian F. and Milford J. Harris Library contains over 40,000 volumes and subscriptions to 250 periodicals and about 900 video and audio items to support Mandel School academic programs, and is located on the 2nd and 3rd floors of the MSASS building.
-The library also has a variety of electronic media and other materials, which are available for classroom use by faculty.
-The Harris Library reference staff assist researchers in the library and via phone and email, and a computing lab and Help Desk also support MSASS students.
-The library’s website provides information resources and Licensing and Credentialing information for social work students, faculty, practitioners, and other human service workers in Greater Cleveland.
+The Mandel School's Lillian F. and Milford J. Harris Library contains over 40,000 volumes and subscriptions to 250 periodicals and over 1000 audio and video items to support the Mandel School's academic programs.
+Located on the 2nd floor of the Mandel School building, the library also has a variety of electronic media and other materials which are available for use.
+The Harris Library reference librarians assist researchers in the library, and via phone and email.
+Please visit the library’s website for a wide range of social work information resources for students, faculty, staff, practitioners, and other human service workers in the greater Cleveland area.